ThDiamant/InferentialStatsFinalProject/README.md

 # Inferential Statistics Project
-Final project for the Inferential Statistics course offered by Duke University on Coursera.
+Final project for the Inferential Statistics with R course offered by Duke University on Coursera.

 Use the given General Social Survey (GSS) dataset to identify a research question and answer it using the appropriate Inferential statistics method.